ccorcos/js-avl-tree/README.md

 ## To Do

-- IndexTransaction should use ShardedTransaction...
-  - Batch should only ever accept transactions.

-- Finish contacts example
 - clean up transactions ux.
+  - creating a transaction, werid arguments for KeyValueIndexWritableStore inside contacts-example2.

+- File storage abstraction with in-memory AVL store that flushes to disk.

+- rip out treedb -- its no longer useful for us.
+- clean up some of the avl-test-helpers.

-- Maybe make a Table abstraction like SQL.
+- Make a Table abstraction like SQL for indexing documents.

-- use key-value storage as the basis for everything.
-  - construct indexstorage from key-value storage.
-  - construct head-storage.
-  - do all of this on AVL and consider how this can work with files later.

-- avl transaction should use an underyling storage transaction.
-- the transaction layer should be on key-value-storage, not on AVL storage.

-- index storage + transaction abstractions
-- contacts app test example
+- Reactivity + listeners for building an electron app
-- client reactivity + TodoMVC
+  - TodoMVC electron example.

-- batched set/get across multiple trees.
-  - see contacts-example test.
-  - [ ] rewrite contacts-example using primitives instead of AVLTree.
-    - [ ] treedb should be called avl-index and have some functions for writing the head. then, treedb is just a collection of indexes?
-  - [ ] think about what's the best abstraction for this?

-- methodology for cleaning up history if we want
+- Methodology for cleaning up history if we want
   - this is useful for MVCC without too much storage requirements.
   - could be nice to be able to keep some snapshots around.

-- [ ] scan / cursoring
-- [ ] better abstractions for indexes.

-- [ ] accept custom randomId generator.
+- accept custom randomId generator.

-- [ ] TodoMVC electron app
-  - [ ] Reactivity?

 - garbage collection issue.
   - https://github.com/nodejs/node/issues/30554